openenclave/openenclave/docs/DesignDocs/LoggingFormat.md

         }
         `

-- The user can set the `OE_LOG_ESCAPE` environmental variable and if it is set then the log message will be escaped in order to be compatible with the JSON standard.
+- The user can set the `OE_LOG_ESCAPE` environment variable and if it is set then the log message will be escaped in order to be compatible with the JSON standard.

 Specification
 -------------